So, can a restaurant that’s so hard to get into really live up to its own hype? We say a resounding ‘yes’.

 The tamagoyaki signified the end of the meal.
 It reminded me of a Japanese style cheesecake.
 Think cake meets egg custard.
 However, I was very surprise to hear that it actually contained shrimp paste too!

-We could have easily eaten more and suffered from a touch of food envy whilst watching some of the other amazing looking morsels being presented to diners who were ordering a la carte.
+We could have easily eaten more and we actually suffered from a touch of food envy while watching some of the other amazing looking morsels being presented to diners who were ordering a la carte.

 Needless to say, we were extremely impressed by Sushi Tetsu.
 As a one-off, we were happy to pay the price tag, but it’s not an amount we would want to (or could) justify on a regular basis.
 This is really a special experience and we don’t know of anywhere else in London that offers this kind of bespoke service.

 Another thing to note, seeing as this is quite an exclusive restaurant in terms of availability, some of your fellow diners might be a little annoying.
 Annoying in the ‘speak too loudly and know so much about food’ sense.
 I’m sure you know the types.
 We had the pleasure of hearing one lady groan every time she put something in her mouth.
 Think Meg Ryan in When Harry Met Sally.
 Gross, this isn’t your front room, or your bedroom.
 I imagine even Takahashi was blushing.